jameshuynh/ObjectiveCDM/README.md

 ### Features

 - Ability to download a batch of files.
 - Checksum (MD5, SHA1, SHA512) / File Size is verified once a file has been downloaded.
-Redownload file if checksum / file size is mismatched.
+Auto redownload file if checksum / file size is mismatched.
 - Auto resume on internet connection recovery.
 - Overall Progress & individual download progress